 • Average cost of living: $1,000 to $2,500.

-The average monthly cost of living in Costa Rica is around $1,500.
-San José’s consumer prices are about 45.5% lower than New York City’s, and rent prices are up to 83.6% cheaper, offering retirees a comfortable lifestyle.
+Costa Rica’s public healthcare system, CAJA, provides universal coverage, and private healthcare remains affordable.
+The average monthly cost of living in Costa Rica is around $1,500, with consumer prices 45.5% lower than in New York City and rent up to 83.6% cheaper.

 4. Uruguay